-Did you know that, according to the American Human Association, 57 percent of all American households include a dog or a cat?
-The same study shows that 90 percent of pet owners consider their pet to be a member of their family.
-Is it any wonder that we as Americans spend an upwards of $5 billion on holiday presents for our pets?
+According to the American Humane Association, 57 percent of all American households include a dog or a cat.
+The same study shows that 90 percent of pet owners consider their pet to be a member of the family—and for many, it makes sense to include pets in their holiday photos.

-If you are a pet owner, are you one of the 27% percent who use professional photography services to include your pet in the holidays?
-If you’d rather try your hand at photographing Fido, check out these great pet photography tips!
+Are you among the 27 percent of pet owners who use professional photography services to include your pet in holiday photos?
+If you’d rather try your hand at photographing your pet, check out these great pet photography tips.

 - Lighting: Usually, there is a focal light that brightens your subject area and a background light that subdues background distractions.
-Window light can make one of the best light sources because it’s soft, yet bright enough to illuminate a face.
-Good lightening can allow you to take photos without flash, which may scare your dog away from the photo-shoot
+Window light is one of the best light sources because it’s soft, yet bright enough to illuminate a face.
+Good lighting can allow you to take photos without flash.

-- Backdrops: Backdrops help to eliminate distractions.
-They can be simple like a flat sheet that is used to create a solid background color.
-Wrapping paper is also an excellent source of background print that is festive and inexpensive.
-Backgrounds give you control over an environment by removing objects like windows from your picture
+- Backdrops: Backdrops help eliminate distractions.
+They can be simple—like a flat sheet—and used to create a solid background color.
+Wrapping paper is also an excellent background print that is festive and inexpensive.
+Backgrounds give you control over an environment by removing objects like windows from your picture.

 - Props: These are used to create and tie themes together.
-Sometimes props are simple as a favorite pet toy.
-Imagine a Thanksgiving-themed pet card with a small dog and a cornucopia full of pet toys.
-This is where your creativity and imagination can run wild!
+Sometimes props are as simple as a favorite pet toy.
+This is where your creativity and imagination can run wild.